 The kubectl edit command opens the specified editor (nano in the above example), allowing you to edit the specified Deployment in the Kubernetes cluster.
 You can change the version tag on the Docker image, for example.
 Don't forget to save your edits before exiting the editor.
-The Kubernetes docs have more information about Deployments (including updating them).
+The Kubernetes docs have more information about updating a Deployment.